 The way that industries manage their relationships with passengers is changing fast, with a wealth of sophisticated new technologies such as chat bots, artificial intelligence and Big Data analysis.
 These tools and technologies can provide much more personalized customer service and help you retain customers long term.

-However, at present, many airlines are still struggling to move beyond their basic CRM strategy.
+However, at present, many airlines are still struggling to move beyond their basic strategy, and the benefits for improving customer relationship management systems are not clear.
 And that means that those who do differentiate themselves can expect to profit.

 To learn about our CRM aviation services, and for help developing your strategic vision, contact Conztanz today.